Varicose Veins Varicose Veins

 How are varicose veins diagnosed?

-To diagnose varicose veins, your doctor will do a physical exam and ask about your symptoms, family history, activity levels, and lifestyle.
+To diagnose varicose veins, your healthcare provider will do a physical exam and ask about your symptoms, family history, activity levels, and lifestyle.

 What causes varicose veins?

 Varicose veins are a common condition caused by weak or damaged vein walls and valves.
 Veins have one-way valves inside them that open and close to keep blood flowing toward the heart.
-Weak or damaged valves or walls in the veins can cause blood to pool and even flow backwards.
+Weak or damaged valves or walls in the veins can cause blood to pool and even flow backward.
 This is called reflux.
 The veins may grow larger and become distorted, resulting in varicose veins.
-Visit How the Heart Works to learn more about blood flow to and from the heart.
+Learn more about how the heart works and how blood flows to and from the heart.

 Varicose veins may form whenever blood pressure increases inside your veins.
-This can happen because of pregnancy, constipation, a tumor, or overweight and obesity.
-You may also be at a higher risk for varicose veins if you are older, sit or stand for long periods, have an inactive lifestyle, or have a family history of varicose veins or deep vein thrombosis, a type of venous thromboembolism.
+This can happen because of age, pregnancy, overweight and obesity, repeated sitting or standing for long periods, or an inactive lifestyle.
+Your risk may be higher if you have a family history of varicose veins.

 How are varicose veins treated?

-Depending on how serious your symptoms and varicose veins are, your doctor may recommend a combination of treatments or no treatment at all.
-There is also a chance that new varicose veins may form even after treatment, or you may need to be treated more than once.
+Depending on how serious your symptoms are, your healthcare provider may recommend a combination of treatments and preventive measures.
+Keep in mind that new varicose veins may form even after treatment or that you may need to receive treatments more than once.

-If you are pregnant, your doctor may recommend compression therapy and pain medicine to relieve symptoms of varicose veins, such as pain or heaviness in the legs.
+If you are pregnant, your provider may recommend compression therapy and pain medicine to relieve symptoms of varicose veins such as pain or heaviness in the legs.

 Lifestyle changes

-Your doctor may recommend adopting lifestyle changes to help relieve symptoms or prevent varicose veins from getting worse.
-These may include:
+Your healthcare provider may recommend adopting healthy lifestyle changes to relieve symptoms or prevent varicose veins from getting worse.

-- Aiming for a healthy weight.
+- Aim for a healthy weight.
 This will improve blood flow and ease the pressure on your veins.

-- Being physically active to help blood move through your veins.
-Strenuous or vigorous exercise might make varicose veins worse.
-Before starting any exercise program, ask your doctor about what level of physical activity is right for you.
+- Stay physically active to help blood move through your veins.
+Walking and exercising makes the muscles in your lower legs contract, which can help blood return toward your heart and not pool in the veins in your legs.
+However, strenuous exercise, especially if it involves heavy lifting, might make varicose veins worse.
+Before starting any exercise program, ask your provider about the level of physical activity that is right for you.

 Procedures

-- Endovenous to close off a varicose vein: Your doctor uses lasers or radiofrequency energy to heat the inside of the vein and close it off.
-This procedure is usually done in a doctor’s office with ultrasound to guide the treatment.
-Your doctor numbs the area around the vein so you do not feel pain during the procedure.
-Bruising, pain, and changes in skin color are common after endovenous ablation.
+- Endovenous to close off a varicose vein.
+Your provider uses laser or radiofrequency energy to heat the inside of the vein and close it off.
+This procedure usually happens in a doctor’s office, with ultrasound to guide the treatment.
+Your provider numbs the area around the vein so that you do not feel pain during the procedure.
+Bruising, pain, and changes in skin color are common after receiving the treatment.
 More serious complications, including numbness, venous thromboembolism, and skin burns, are rare.

-- Sclerotherapy to close off a varicose vein: Your doctor injects liquid or foam chemicals into the vein to seal it closed.
-Sclerotherapy is done in your doctor’s office with ultrasound guidance.
-Liquid sclerotherapy is often used for spider veins.
+- Sclerotherapy to seal off a varicose vein.
+Your provider injects liquid or foam chemicals into the vein to create a plug that seals it shut.
+The procedure can take place in a doctor’s office with ultrasound guidance.
+Liquid sclerotherapy is more often used for spider veins.
 Complications of foam sclerotherapy may include skin color changes and, rarely, venous thromboembolism, nerve damage, serious allergic reaction, or stroke.
-Some people may have temporary vision problems, headaches, or confused mental states.
+Some people may have temporary vision problems, headaches, or confused mental states after this procedure.

-- Surgery to remove severe varicose veins: Your doctor may make small cuts to remove smaller varicose veins near the skin’s surface.
-For larger, deeper veins, your doctor may use tools to tie off and remove them in a procedure called vein ligation or stripping.
-Surgery can often be done on an outpatient basis, but you may need medicine to help you sleep during the procedure.
-Because surgery may involve more pain and a longer recovery time, this option is usually only for people who are not eligible for endovenous ablation or sclerotherapy.
+- Surgery to remove severe varicose veins.
+For larger, deeper veins, your provider may tie off and remove varicose veins in a procedure called vein ligation or stripping.
+Surgery can often be done on an outpatient basis, which means that you do not need to spend the night at the hospital, but you may need medicine to sedate you so that you are not awake during the procedure.
+Surgery may be more painful and require more recovery time, so it is usually recommended only for people who cannot get a less invasive procedure to close off or seal the varicose vein.
 Surgery complications may include infection, nerve damage, bruising, pain, and changes in skin color.
-Severe complications are rare.
+More serious complications are rare.

 Compression therapy

-Your doctor may recommend compression therapy as a treatment alone or after a procedure to remove or close off varicose veins.
+Your healthcare provider may recommend compression therapy alone or, more likely, after a procedure to remove or close off varicose veins.
 Compression therapy involves special elastic stockings or compression bandages that put gentle pressure on the legs to help prevent swelling.

-After you have a procedure to remove or close off your varicose veins, your doctor will probably recommend compression stockings for at least a week.
+After you have a procedure to remove or close off your varicose veins, your provider will probably recommend wearing compression stockings for at least a week.
 Compression stockings may also help heal leg ulcers or sores that are a complication of varicose veins.
-Because vein problems are long term, your doctor may suggest that you continue to wear compression stockings.
+Because vein problems are long-term issues, your provider may suggest that you continue to wear compression stockings.

-Some people find that compression stockings cause discomfort, itching, skin irritation, or swelling.
+For some people, compression stockings can cause discomfort, itching, skin irritation, or swelling.